zspatter/network-simulation/README.md

 ## Classes

 #### <ins>Node</ins>:
-The smallest element within our network is a Node object.
+The smallest element within the network is a Node object.
 Each node represents a specific hospital where both patients and organs can be located.
-These will represent the 'addresses' of sources and destinations within our graph based on an organ's location and the matched patient's location.
+These will represent the 'addresses' of sources and destinations within the graph based on an organ's location and the matched patient's location.

 <ins>Nodes consist of</ins>:
 1. <ins>node ID</ins> - a unique identifier